 3 weekly self-help groups/support groups or daily if not working full time

-2 weekly drug compliance testing, as well as random tests and breathalizing
+2 weekly AOD compliance testing, as well as random tests and breathalyzing

 1 monthly life skills night - guest speakers to teach or reintroduce a skill

 If a woman is not working, she will need to volunteer (according to her abilities), be attending school, participating in a program, or an agreed upon productive activity.
 This is to encourage women to be active and productive in their recovery.

 Each member is responsible to keep bedroom neat and clean, clean up after herself, and complete house chores.

-Each recovery agreement will be tailored to the individual woman’s needs.
+Each recovery plan will be tailored to the individual woman’s needs.